AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

         --scope $resourceID
     ```

-## Create a .NET console app to send and receive messages
+### Task 4: Create a .NET console app to send and receive messages

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
 The following steps are performed in the cloud shell.